The filter()

 function from dplyr

-package is used to filter the data frame rows in R. Note that filter() doesn’t actually filter the data instead it retains all rows that satisfy the specified condition.
+package is used to filter the data frame rows in R. Note that filter() doesn’t filter the data instead it retains all rows that satisfy the specified condition.

 and load it using library(dplyr)